project-a/mondrian-server/README.md

 return a JSON response `{"allowed":true}` or `{"allowed":false}` to control access to Saiku.
 A successful authentication will be cached for 30 minutes.

-When the configuration parameter `excelAuthorizationUrl` is set, all requests to the `\excel` endpoint require a username and password via HTTP Basic Authentication.
+When the configuration parameter `xmlaAuthorizationUrl` is set, all requests to the `\xmla-with-auth` endpoint require a username and password via HTTP Basic Authentication.
 The configured URL is then called with the given user name and password as parameters.
 This URL must return a JSON response `{"allowed":true}` or `{"allowed":false}` to control access to the excel endpoint.
 A successful authentication will be cached for 30 minutes.